sjanhunen/dokimazo/papers/in-his-name-notes.md

 Concluding Thoughts
 -------------------

+Think about Jacob and Esau and what God hates.
+Squandering what He has given for a purpose.

+Think about how the disciples got caught up in arguing about future leadership positions.

 Faithfulness as a theme in Colossians

 > Col 1:2 KJV - To the saints and faithful brethren in Christ which are at Colosse: Grace [be] unto you, and peace, from God our Father and the Lord Jesus Christ.